The Community Garden was established in 2012.

 [lots more in our photo gallery at bottom]

-We were fortunate to receive grants from The Country Garden Club [Mary Harman, Steven Kramer and Stephanie Serda from PHCA, and Peggy Casey] and the Perrysburg Garden Club [Ruth Altenater with Steven and Stephanie].
+The PHCA has been fortunate to receive grants from The Country Garden Club [Mary Harman, Steven Kramer and Stephanie Serda from PHCA, and Peggy Casey] and the Perrysburg Garden Club [Ruth Altenater with Steven and Stephanie].

 The PHCA Community Garden is 2,800 square foot area [approximately 36 feet by 70 feet].
 First year plantings included: tomatoes, three kinds of sweet peppers, four kinds of hot peppers, cucumbers, butternut squash, zucchini, cabbage, broccoli, cauliflower, beans, peas, lettuce, herbs, “Amy” melons, and onions.
 Community resident Jason Craig coordinated volunteers and distribution of our produce.